 The Journal Club is held throughout the year.
 This conference, which consists of a resident-led discussion of an original article, is designed to educate each resident on the intricacies of research methodology and its applicability to the medical literature.

 Medical Jeopardy is held in lieu of the last morning report of the month.
-This activity provides an enjoyable and relaxed setting with which to review pertinent teaching cases encountered over the past month.
+This activity provides an enjoyable, fun, and fast paced way to review pertinent teaching cases, medical knowledge, and the occasional general trivia category.

 Medical Grand Rounds are conducted on the first Wednesday of each month.
 A variety of internal medicine and subspecialty topics are presented by visiting and local physicians/professors regarding new and updated information.